 Create a list of words with the help of SEMrush tool.
-Then insert your list into the Google AdWords Keyword Selector Tool to find the most searched keywords.
+Then insert your list into the Google Keyword Planner to find the most searched keywords.
 Use the synonyms feature to get more ideas.
 If there is a lot of traffic (in thousands), focus on the exact match only.
 If there is not, then look at the phrase matches.
 Having analyzed the whole bulk you will be able to define the most popular search queries and choose them for optimizing your site content.
 Rank the analyzed words and phrases in the hierarchy of traffic, export them into an excel spreadsheet and highlight the ones you would like to rank for.

 - The easiest way to select the least competitive keywords is to use those key phrases, which contain at least 3-4 words.
-All 1- and 2-word keywords have HUGE competition.
-If you’re on a tight budget, focus on long tail keywords (which contain 4 or more words).
-For example, if your initial desired keyword was ‘link building’, but it is too competitive, you may want to switch to, for example, ‘link building service USA’, or ‘quality link building services’.
+All 1- and 2-word queries have HUGE competition.
+If you’re on a tight budget, focus on long-tail keywords (which contain 4 or more words).
+For example, if your initial desired key phrase was ‘link building’, but it is too competitive, you may want to switch to, for example, ‘link building service the USA’, or ‘quality link building services’.
 So, how to choose keywords?
 Just analyze the traffic for different variations of such phrases for finding words that may bring maximum visitors to your resource.

-- Always check the competition of your keyword using our Free SEO Cost Calculator.
-Submit as many keywords as you have; in this case you’ll have more chances to find more affordable and less competitive keywords.
+- Always check the competition of your words using our Free SEO Cost Calculator.
+Submit as many phrases as you have; in this case, you’ll have more chances to find more affordable and less competitive search results.

-- Find out about a tricky way that can allow you to increase your traffic for 1,478% from Google, and, at the same time, get to know how to choose keywords that are more affordable keywords and save your budget.
-Learn more.
+- There is a tricky way that can allow you to increase your traffic for 1,478% from Google, and, at the same time, get to know how to choose keywords that are more affordable keywords and save your budget.

-Are people, using your selected keywords, looking to buy something?
+Are people, using your selected search phrases, looking to buy something?
 A phrase like “Swiss watches” may have 10x more traffic, but a phrase like “buy a Swiss watch” will bring in the bucks with a higher ROI and will take a much shorter time to rank.
 Use your head together with the machine analysis of keyword efficiency.
 This is the best method of how to choose keywords for SEO that will bring maximum profit in the future.

-5. Test Your Keywords with Google AdWords before You Invest in Them
+5. Test Your Search Criteria with Google AdWords Before You Invest in Them

-Here’s a simple tip that could easily save you 12 months of work: setting up an effective SEO campaign in a competitive market can be a long, drawn out and expensive process.
-Worse yet, if you are focused on the wrong keywords, you might need to start over again after you find out that your site is not producing the results you want.
-An easy way to avoid needing to start over is to test the value of your selected keywords before you heavily commit to your SEO strategy.
-Buying PPC from Google AdWords allows you to see what keywords drive traffic to your site that converts to leads and clients!
-Many people waste thousands of dollars to find out later that their keywords don’t bring them the right audience.
+Here’s a simple tip that could easily save you 12 months of work: setting up an effective SEO campaign in a competitive market can be a long, drawn-out and expensive process.
+Worse yet, if you are focused on the wrong phrases, you might need to start over again after you find out that your site is not producing the results you want.
+An easy way to avoid needing to start over is to test the value of your selected words before you heavily commit to your SEO strategy.
+Buying PPC from Google AdWords allows you to see what queries drive traffic to your site that converts to leads and clients!
+Many people waste thousands of dollars to find out later that their search phrases don’t bring them the right audience.
 Test your keywords in AdWords to avoid that.
-Learn how to do this right.

 6. Focus & Diversify!